sbski/a32nx/src/extra-backend/README.md

 A data definition variable consisting of only writable simvars can be used to write data back to the sim without the need to define an event.

-Writing back a read only simvar will produce an error (visible in the Console).
+Writing back a read only simvar will produce an error (visible in the console).

 See the DataDefinitionVariable class documentation for more details.

 A DataDefinitionVariable requires unique IDs for the data definition and the request.
-These IDs are used to identify the data definition and the data reveived from the sim.
+These IDs are used to identify the data definition and the data received from the sim.
 Make sure these IDs are unique with the gauge.

 Use the DataManager to create these variables, and it will automatically assign